Normally I wouldn’t worry when my dad is overdue from...Read More

-Seventeen-year-old O’Neill is assigned as his pilot and leader of his security team.
+Seventeen-year-old O’Neill is assigned as his Prismer pilot and leader of his security team.
 She hates Earthers, but she soon discovers that Jericho is different.
-Her world is upside-down because her father’s skimmer has crashed and a two-week search has ended with no sign on Jocko Neill’s body.
+Her world is upside-down because her father’s skimmer crashed, and a two-week search has ended with no sign of Jocko Neill’s body.

 Cal Reagan, O’Neill’s life-long boyfriend, expects her to marry him, but O’Neill isn’t ready to surrender her independence to him as her protector.
 He’s never had competition for O’s affection, but now jealousy and his need to protect her from the Earther, bring out traits that force O’Neill away.

 In P.R.I.S.M.
-Book Two, Jericho and O’Neill fall in love while the leaders on Prism know that the Earth corporations won’t maintain the status quo for long.
+Book Two, Jericho and O’Neill continue their journey while the leaders on Prism know that the Earth corporations won’t maintain the status quo for long.
 They have been preparing for an inevitable showdown since they landed, almost twenty-six years ago.
-Without technology and resources, they will have to fight smarter, and dirtier, than the Earthers.
+Without technology and resources, they will have to fight smarter—and dirtier—than the Earthers.

-The three disparate groups of first-gen original prisoners and their second-gen children use their knowledge and their planet to their advantage when the Earthers arrive to subjugate them, intending to enslave them to work to death in the translithium mines.
+The three disparate groups of first-gen original prisoners and their second-gen children use their fighting skills and their planet to their advantage when mercenaries from Earth arrive to subjugate them, intending to enslave them to work in the translithium mines.